New European Coordinator For Road Safety

-CITA warmly congratulates Mr. Matthew Baldwin, Deputy Director-General of DG MOVE, on the appointment as the new European Coordinator for Road Safety in the European Commission.
+CITA warmly congratulates Mr Matthew Baldwin, Deputy Director-General of DG MOVE, on his appointment as the new European Coordinator for Road Safety in the European Commission.

-We especially welcome this step since it offers the possibility to streamline effectively various aspects of road safety and will hopefully therefore help to achieve what should be the ultimate political objective: Vision Zero.
+We especially welcome this step since it offers the possibility to streamline effectively various aspects of road safety and, therefore, it is hoped that it will help to achieve what should be the ultimate political objective: Vision Zero.

-In particular, we look very much forward to advance in vehicle continuous compliance by ensuring the coordination of requirements both for new and in-use vehicles.
+In particular, we look very much forward to making progress in vehicle continuous compliance by ensuring the coordination of requirements both for new and in-use vehicles.

-More than 25.000 road fatalities occur within the European Union annually.
-Risk factors are numerous and include human factors, infrastructure and vehicle safety.
+More than 25,000 road fatalities occur within the European Union annually.
+There are multiple risk factors, including human factors, infrastructure and vehicle safety.
 In this context, the European Commission introduced a new road safety strategy under its third Mobility Package in May 2018.
-CITA very much welcome these measures.
+CITA warmly welcomes these measures.